Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using the Order

-To prove that every computation of Program~\prwf is finite we need to find a quantity that, during every iteration of the \While Loop, decreases.
+We show that every computation of Program~\wfN terminates.
+To prove this we will find a quantity that, during every iteration of the \While Loop, decreases.
 None of $x,y,z$ qualify.
 However, the quantity $x+y+z$ does.
 We use this in our proof.

-\begin{theorem} Every computation of Program~\prwf is finite. \end{theorem}
+\begin{theorem} Every computation of Program~\wfN is finite. \end{theorem}

 \begin{proof}

 Let